Stone veneer panels have become incredibly popular in recent years.

 Mistake 03: Improper Installation Around Windows

-The problem is that stone veneer panels really don’t like moisture.
-Many of them aren’t equipped to handle moisture flowing through them or around them.
+Stone veneer panels don’t like moisture.
+They usually aren’t equipped to handle moisture flowing through them/around them

 To prevent this from happening, you can place drip caps on the heads of the windows your stone veneer panels will be connected to.